AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/build-investor-dashboard.md

 * Site visits
 * Conversion rate

-With [[!DNL Magento's] Data Enrichment services](https://magento.com/services), you can include reports on:
+With the [Commerce Data Enrichment services](https://business.adobe.com/products/magento/magento-commerce.html), you can include reports on:

 * Unique customers by state/region, age, gender.